 These simple ground pork recipes are perfect for weeknight dinners!
 From juicy pork meatballs to Asian-style pork cabbage rolls, you’ll be in for a meaty treat.

-When you’ve had enough seafood, chicken, and beef, you might as well switch things up and have protein-packed ground pork.
+When you’ve had enough seafood, chicken, and ground beef, you might as well switch things up and have protein-packed ground pork.

 It’s tasty, filling, and incredibly versatile.

 Although it’s often used for meatballs and meatloaf, there’s so much that you can do with ground pork.

 Best of all, it’s super economical, so you can enjoy a delightful meal, even on a budget!